Mold Allergy: Symptoms, Testing and Natural Treatment

 mold allergyMold Allergy: Symptoms, Testing, and Natural Treatment

 Mold allergy is one of the most insidious of all allergens.
-People experience a wide array of various allergens, from pets, foods, pollens, mold spores and dust that can cause any number of health problems.
-The challenge with mold is that it lives everywhere – from plants outside to the walls of your bathroom, molds reach is boundless.
+People experience a wide array of various allergens, from pets, foods, pollens, mold spores, and dust that can cause any number of health problems.
+The challenge with mold is that it lives everywhere.
+Mold’s reach is boundless – from plants outside to the walls of your bathroom.
 Mold is a type of fungus that grows in moisture, either indoors or outdoors.

 Many studies have found a direct correlation between indoor mold exposure and adverse respiratory health effects, thus having a form of protection or treatment plan in place to mitigate indoor molds is critical to shield respiratory health (2).